E2E-MFD: Towards End-to-End Synchronous Multimodal Fusion Detection: The Proposed Method

 \subsection{Architecture}

-Our proposed EfficientMFD is designed with parallel principle, composited by image fusion and object detection sub-network.
+Our proposed E2E-MFD is designed with parallel principle, composited by image fusion and object detection sub-network.
 Details of the whole architecture are shown in Figure \ref{frame}.
 A fusion network (ORPPT) and object detection network (CFDP) can sufficiently realize the granularity-aware detail information and semantic information extraction.

 \textbf{Object-Region-Pixel Phylogenetic Tree.} The important fact of that humans pay more attention to different regions from coarse to fine for object detection in object scale and image fusion in pixel scale.
 Inspired by a phylogenetic tree, to simulate humans to study the interactions of hierarchies under different granularity views, we construct an Object-Region-Pixel Phylogenetic Tree (ORPPT) as $\Phi(\cdot)$ to extract different features in multiple region scales.
 Given an image pair $\boldsymbol{x} \in \mathbb{R}^{W \times H \times C_x}$, $\boldsymbol{y} \in \mathbb{R}^{W \times H \times C_y}$, we firstly extract image features $f(\boldsymbol{x})$ and $f(\boldsymbol{y})$ by shared parallel backbone to save memory and computing resources.
 Then these features are added in channel dimension to obtain the final $L$ multimodal image features $\boldsymbol{o_1},...,\boldsymbol{o_l}, ..., \boldsymbol{o_L} \in \mathbb{R}^{W_1 \times H_1 \times C_1}$.
 The parameters in $f(\cdot)$ are shared with the OD network.